knightspore/tasq/README.md

 # Tasq

 Task is a Laravel web app made for tracking teams of content writers.
+It currently uses Bootstrap 4 for UI.

 It's currently very buggy but gets the job done - I will be improving it and I'm aiming to release by the end of the year.